tguens/understand-predict-winner.github.io/intro.md

 1. **House of States Results**

 Harvard’s Dataverse and FEC report [2,3]  were combined in order to obtain the different percentages of votes assigned to each candidate for a given district.
 To simplify those results, the team made the assumption that the results of a vote could be limited to classes: ‘main republican candidate’, ‘main democrat candidate’ and ‘other’.
 This approximation is far from being crude in practice and is experimentally verified.
 These results are considered as the labels.

-2. **Origins dataset**
+Over a second phase, the 'other category was removed' (please refer to the accompanying notebook for further details).

+2. **Origin and ethinc groups**

 These date were extracted from observations of the US Census Bureau (Population division) [11].
 It contains the total numbers of male and female in different ethnical group at the counties levels from April 1, 2010 to July 1, 2017.
 We sum these numbers, to obtain the proportions of these groups per districts.
+We present the entire data cleaning approach [here](https://github.com/tguens/cs109-project).

-3.**Poverty and unemployment**
+3 .**Poverty and unemployment**
-?? => Théo

-4.**Education**

-For the baseline of the milestone 3, we used data on education.
-However these data were at the States level, it was too inaccurate to attribute to counties or districts these States values.

-5.**Polls**

-Polls data are scraped from an article from the Huffington Post [10] that list polls from the 2018 midterm elections for the House of States.
-All these polls are made at a national level, and can help us to predict the popular vote.
-The information available include the percentage of vote for the Democrats, the Republican and other parties, the percentage of undecided voters, the starting and ending date and the source.
-The polls where conducted from January 2017 to November 2018 (a few days before election day).
+Similarly, poverty, occupation and income statistics were gathered from the American Community Survey (2017-5 year statistics, table _DP03_).

+4. **Polls**

+Polls data are scraped the Huffington Post [10].
+Percentages of intended votes (for Democrats, Republican, other parties) and the percentage of undecided voters at the federal level, monthly-from January 2017 and November 2018.